BorisHnt/LAN-Messenger-P2P-/README.md

 - Traffic is basically encrypted; but it can be easily seen.
 Use only on trusted networks.
 - All peers must share the same port and room.
 If a `Code` is set, only peers using the identical code will see messages (it is not cryptographically secure).
 - Ensure your firewall allows UDP on the chosen port.
+- Discovery traffic is JSON wrapped in Base64 so all peers can parse it consistently.
+- Room ownership travels with the original creator, and if they leave the room, the admin role falls back to the oldest remaining participant for deletion rights.